Frequently Asked Questions – Emergency Water Recovery Guide

 Q: What will you do with my area rugs?

 A: Rugs are taken to our warehouse for special care.

 Q: What will it cost to run the equipment?

 A: Based on average electrical rates, it may cost about one dollar per day per piece of drying equipment to operate.
 Actual rates can vary depending on current rates from your local electricity provider.

 Q: Who is responsible for paying for the services?

 A: Ultimately you, the property owner, are responsible for payment and will need to sign a form authorizing payment for the services.
 If this is an insurance claim, ServiceMaster TEAM generally collects only the deductible (co-payment) amount from you and bills the balance to your insurance provider as a service to you.
 If your claim is not covered by insurance or you decide not to file a claim, you will be expected to pay in full.

-Kick off your water damage restoration by following these 3 steps to minimize damage in your home.
+Kick-off your water damage restoration by following these 3 steps to minimize damage to your home.